counter

 Source – marketandmarket analysis

-Obviously, things can be hindered due to the ongoing Covid-19 pandemic.
+Things can be hindered due to the ongoing Covid-19 pandemic.
 Still, looking at the world tussle to win over history’s most severe pandemic, the vaccine’s rollout can make things bright and sunny once again for the world’s economy and manufacturing industry.

 FAQs